Loading Quotes...

 They had to work all day and all…NIGHT!
 When it was dark and when it was …LIGHT!
 Whooooo it’s hot out here in the ….DESERT.
 Well, we got a lot of work to do so everyone take out a big heavy hammer (mime taking out a giant hammer and swinging over your head, quickly moving back to the guitar to emphasize each bang with a loud strum in the key of the song) and…BANG!
 BANG!
 3 bangs… BANG BANG BANG! (act out this entire song)

-Building Cities (CD: ShirLaLa Pesach, song by Shirley Cohen)
+SONG: Building Cities (CD: ShirLaLa Pesach, Song by Shirley Cohen) OR Bang Bang Dig Dig (CD: Seder Song Revival, Song by Elana Jagoda)

 (Point directly towards a spot in the center of the room) What’s that over there?
 (Elicit these answers from the audience.)

-To Download the Complete Script, click HERE – ShirLaLa Pesach Script 2012
+To Download the Complete Script, click HERE ShirLaLa Passover Story Script

 Happy Pesach everyone!
 For talking points on the story and plenty of activities, printables and recipes please visit ShirLaLa’s Blog Sameach.